 From a business model perspective, MONAT uses a multi-level marketing structure that uses a layered earnings system to pay independent distributors known as Market Partners.
 Retail sales commissions, VIP customer enrollment bonuses, and unilevel team commissions are examples of potential revenue streams.
 Those who rise through the ranks can access deeper commissions and generation bonuses in these four-level uni-level payouts.

-MONAT also has a PowerStart program, which is one of its entry-level incentives, rewarding new Market Partners for meeting early recruitment and sales targets.
+MONAT also has a PowerStart program, which is one of its entry-level incentives, rewarding new Market Partners for meeting early sales targets.
 Also, more experienced distributors are eligible for leadership pools, bonuses for rank advancement, and other benefits, including a car allowance through the MONAT Motor Club.

 The pay structure is largely performance-based, promoting both teamwork and individual sales activity.
 It therefore rewards people who continuously expand their sales networks in both breadth and depth.